isomerpages/nparks-naturekakis/index.md

       image: /images/Group photos and Networking/grouppic1nk.jpg
   - infopic:
       title: Seed Fund
-      subtitle: Apply for the
+      subtitle: build your Chapter with the
       id: infopic
-      description: Tap on funding to build your Chapter
+      description: This Seed Fund is supported by donations to NParks’ registered charity and IPC, Garden City Fund
       button: Click here
       url: /seed-fund/about/
       image: /images/DIY Nature walks/20230610_100522.jpg